 D. Any land disturbance that occurs within a Special Flood Hazard Area (SFHA) requires a Cochise County Floodplain Use Permit.

-5.7 STANDARDS FOR COMMERCIAL AND INDUSTRIAL DEVELOPEMENTS
+5.7 STANDARDS FOR COMMERCIAL AND INDUSTRIAL DEVELOPMENTS

 A. Application.
-These standards shall apply to all commercial and industrial developments where the cumulative development area is either one acre or larger, and/or will have more than 50 percent cumulative impervious area (including structure, concrete work, and paving). .
+These standards shall apply to all commercial and industrial developments where the cumulative developed area is greater than One (1) acre or it contains greater than 50% impervious area within the development.

 B. Engineering.
 A hydrologic and hydraulic report detailing existing drainage conditions and proposed full development drainage conditions is to be performed by an Arizona Registered Professional Civil Engineer, and submitted to, and approved by the Floodplain Administrator prior to the approval of a building permit.
-The amount of runoff generated from the fully developed conditions is not to exceed the amount of runoff generated in the undisturbed state of the property.
-Be more specific TBD
+The report should include a summary table showing the concentration points, drainage areas, the calculated peak-discharge rates for both pre-development conditions, and the differences in the discharge (to include at the minimum 100 yr return period/24hr peak)

 C. Plans.
 Plats and development plans to show areas subject to flooding and erosion.
 All site and development plans submitted shall show location, by survey or photographic methods, of streams, watercourses, canals, irrigation laterals, private ditches, culverts, lakes, or other water features, including those areas subject to flooding or erosion.
 The plats/plans shall also include the direction of any flow and drainage area, as well as water surface elevations, the limits of inundation, and erosion hazard setback for the base flood if such a flood has a peak flow rate equal or greater than fifty (50) cubic feet per second (cfs).
 These requirements are in addition to all Planning and Zoning site plan requirements.